mlabs-haskell/snarky-purescript/README.md

 Real documentation forthcoming.
 For now, `Main.purs` contains an example that has been annotated below as a basic tutorial.

+**NOTE**: The below tutorial assumes some familiarity with functional programming, and goes into more detail than is necessary to *use* the DSL.
+Enormous effort has been expended to ensure that typical users never need to think about the scary under-the-hood type level programming that makes this work.

 ``` purescript
 module Main where